jakegibs617/kronako/content/about.md

 	<br>

 	Many of the paintings play with the juxtaposition of chaos and structure.
-This originates with older work of mine which focused on an inner conflict of self as a biracial heterosexual American born man who passes as white.
+This originates with older work of mine which focused on an inner conflict of self as a biracial (black + white) man who passes as white.

 	<br>
 	<br>